Robert Harvey (footballer): Hawthorn Football Club assistant coach (2022)

-St Kilda Football Club assistant coach (2022-present)
+St Kilda Football Club assistant coach (2023-present)

-Following the appointment of Ross Lyon as senior coach, it was announced in October 2022 that Harvey would be returning to St Kilda as an assistant coach.
+Following the appointment of Ross Lyon as senior coach of St Kilda, when Lyon returned in his second stint as Saints senior coach, it was announced in October 2022 that Harvey would be returning to St Kilda as an assistant coach under senior coach Ross Lyon.

 Personal life

 Harvey is married to Danielle Harvey.
 Danielle appeared on Fox Footy's Living With Footballers before it was cancelled at the end of 2004.
-They have three children: son Connor and daughters Remi and Alyssa.
+They have four children: son Connor and daughters Remi, Alyssa and Sienna.